 Children and young people with SEND (aged 0-25 years), may need extra support at nursery, school or college, or may have health and care support needs.
 It is the responsibility of the Somerset SEND Local Area Partnership to make sure they get this support.

 The Somerset SEND Local Area partnership includes Somerset Council, the NHS in Somerset, schools and education providers.
-Alongside this, other local area partners such as the Somerset Parent Carer Forum provide support and feedback from the people who use SEND services.
+Alongside this, other local area partners such as the Somerset Parent Carer Forum and The Unstoppables provide support and feedback from the people who use SEND services.

 Our improvement journey so far